 - Distress tolerance: Manage crises and emotional pain without using substances.

-- Emotion regulation: Recognize, understand, and effectively adjust intense emotions.
+- Emotion regulation: Recognize, understand, and adjust intense emotions effectively.

 - Interpersonal effectiveness: Communicate needs and set boundaries while maintaining healthy relationships.

-DBT begins with “pre-treatment” sessions with the therapist.
-They will ask about the individual’s background and their goals for therapy.
-Both parties will collaborate in developing a treatment plan.
+DBT begins with “pre-treatment” sessions with your therapist.
+Your therapist asks you about your background and your goals for therapy.
+You will collaborate in developing a treatment plan.

 The Stages of Dialectical Behavior Therapy

-This stage mainly focuses on stabilizing the person at an inpatient treatmentcenter.
-Mental health issues are challenging and complicated to deal with.
+- Stage 1: This stage mainly focuses on stabilizing the patient at an inpatient treatment Mental health issues are challenging and complicated to deal with.
 During the first stage, we focus on topics ranging from suicidal thoughts to other dangerous behaviors.
 Our therapists help guide their patients to a healthier and safer mental state.

-Once we ensure the person is stable, we begin working through traumatic experiences.
+- Stage 2: Once we ensure the client is stable, we begin working through traumatic experiences.
 This stage is essential because it helps people learn to deal with certain emotions instead of burying them.
 Our addiction and mental health counselors are experienced in dealing with this behavior and can have overwhelmingly positive impacts on their patients.

-To maintain stability, in stage three, we help the person set goals.
+- Stage 3: To maintain stability, in stage three, we help clients set goals.
 Goal setting helps people stay on track while being a confidence booster upon reaching their goals.

-Stage four represents a period in which the person in treatment is advancing their lives to complete recovery.
-During this stage, they can actively find fulfillment within their life.
+- Stage 4: Stage four represents a period in which our clients are advancing their lives to complete recovery.
+During this stage, the client actively finds fulfillment within their life.
 They are aware of the difficulties they have faced, but continue to work on and develop their DBT skills with guidance.

 Modules of DBT for Substance Abuse

+A large portion of individuals in addiction treatment have relationships that impact them negatively.
+This is known as interpersonal effectiveness.
 Healthy relationships set the foundation for healthy lifestyles.
-Learning about interpersonal effectiveness can help people understand the importance of positive relationships, resulting in positive emotional experiences.
+Learning about interpersonal effectiveness helps our clients understand the importance of positive relationships, resulting in positive emotional experiences.

 Mindfulness is similar to acceptance.
-Being mindful means that a person is willing and able to accept how things are within the present moment, an area where DBT focuses heavily.
-Once a person can accept themselves, their past decisions, and their ability to make healthy decisions, it can be much easier to avoid relapse.
+Being mindful means that you are willing and able to accept how things are within the present moment, an area where DBT focuses heavily.
+Once you can accept yourself, your past decisions, and your ability to make healthy decisions, it will be easier to avoid relapse.

+If mindfulness were easy, mental health conditions would not be so prevalent.
 Since most people join treatment at a distressing time, it can be especially difficult to practice mindfulness.
 DBT for substance abuse can help individuals accept their stress, as opposed to committing habitual, unhealthy behaviors, and can be complemented by medication-assisted treatment (MAT).
-DBT techniques provide individuals with the tools they need to have long-term recovery.
+DBT techniques provide our clients with the tools they need to have long-term recovery.

 Dialectical Behavior Therapy at Northern Illinois Recovery Center